VLAN network segmentation and security- chapter five [updated 2021]

 Table 5 – 2: High-level Switch VLAN Packet Processing

-An admit all tagged configuration allows only VLAN-tagged packets to pass: a common configuration for a trunk port.
+An admit all tagged configuration allows only VLAN-tagged packets to pass, which is a common configuration for a trunk port.
 All other packets are dropped.
 Further, an administrator can configure trunk ports to allow only packets from specific VLANs, thereby pruning unwanted traffic.

 Figure 5 – 11: Q-Switch Packet Forwarding Process (Seifert & Edwards, 2008)